bacv/server-sent-events/README.md

 # server-sent-events
-Implementation fo SSE in go
+Implementation of SSE in go